cooleydw494/codemonkeys/README.md

 ## Customization and Updates 🛠

-This project is designed to grow with you.
-The built-in framework features like `monkey-manifest`, local `.env` files, and others allow you to tailor the project to your needs.
-To export your customizations, use `monk export`, and to import them, use `monk import [path-to-exported-gz-file]`.
+CodeMonkeys is designed to grow and adapt with you.
+The framework provides several built-in features that allow you to tailor the project to your needs.

+- **Monkey-Manifest**: Define and manage your custom 'monkeys' or tasks in a centralized configuration file.

+- **Local `.env` Files**: Manage your environment variables locally without affecting the global settings.

+- **Import/Export**: Easily share your customizations or move between different systems.

+    - **Export**: Use `monk export` to create an archive that includes your custom `main.py`, monkey configurations, and backups of your main file.
+The export is timestamped and can be moved to other systems or shared with others.

+    - **Import**: Use `monk import [path-to-exported-gz-file]` to import a previously exported archive.
+This will replace your current `main.py` and monkey configurations with those in the archive.
+But don't worry - before anything is replaced, your current `main.py` is backed up with a timestamp, and your backups are merged with those from the import.

-We aim to make CodeMonkeys easy to update, even with your customizations.
+We strive to make CodeMonkeys easy to update, even with your customizations.
 However, extensive modifications may complicate the update process.
-Rest assured, we are working hard to make updates as seamless as possible.
+Please note that while we're working hard to make updates as seamless as possible, it's always a good idea to back up your work before updating.

+For easy backup of your current `main.py`, simply run `monk backup-main "optional-backup-name-defaults-to-timestamp"`.

 ## Directory Overview 📁